KnudsenMorten/AzLogDcrIngestPS/README.md

 It is fuly supported by AzLogDcringestPS to automatically modify the schema, if it detects changes.
 It is managed by a variable (AzLogDcrTableCreateFromAnyMachine).

+AzLogDcrIngestPS supports 2 modes for managing the schema: **Merge** and **Overwrite**

+## SchemaMode = Merge  (default)
+If you set SchemaMode = Merge, then new properties from the source object will be added (merged) into the current schema of the log analytics.
+DCR will import the schema from log analytics table to ensure they are identically.

+Default mode is Merge, if you don't define the variable SchemaMode on the functions CheckCreateUpdate-TableDr-Structure, CreateUpdate-AzLogAnalyticsCustomLogTableDcr or CreateUpdate-AzDataCollectionRuleLogIngestCustomLog

+## SchemaMode = Overwrite
+If you set SchemaMode = Overwrite, then the schema in DCR and table will be overwritten (updated) - based on the source object schema.

 [Video 1m 40s - Automatic creation of 2 tables & DCRs (verbose mode)](https://youtu.be/rIUNs3yT-eI)
 [Video 1m 37s - Automatic creation of 2 tables & DCRs (normal mode)](https://youtu.be/khQMDcON6r8)
 [Video 1m 34s - See schema of DCR and table)](https://youtu.be/NDSNhvpa4Gs)